Solstice Advanced Materials, Inc. research snapshot

 Moat

 The strongest moat elements are application know-how, customer qualification, regulatory experience, manufacturing scale, and intellectual property.
-Solstice reported more than 5,700 patents and pending applications, over 3,000 customers, and a presence in more than 120 countries.
+Solstice reports more than 5,700 patents and pending applications, over 3,000 customers, and a presence in more than 120 countries.
 The moat is narrower than a network-effect business because customers can qualify alternatives and specialty chemicals can face price pressure.

 Munger risk inversion

 The thesis fails if Solstice buys growth at a price that makes leverage and integration more important than organic cash generation.
-Other failure paths include delayed approvals, financing cost increases, share dilution, weak synergy capture, customer qualification delays, LGWP refrigerant margin pressure, semiconductor or construction cycles, environmental liabilities, and a loss of public support for nuclear expansion.
+Other failure paths include delayed or blocked approvals, financing cost increases, share dilution, weak synergy capture, customer qualification delays, LGWP refrigerant margin pressure, semiconductor or construction cycles, environmental liabilities, and a loss of public support for nuclear expansion.

 Management